+The Company's executives may receive long-term incentives embodied in the granting of stock options, in accordance with the Company's stock option plan and/or in the granting of restricted shares, in accordance with the Company's share-based compensation plan, both approved at the Shareholders' Meeting and, occasionally, in the case of executives identified as having high potential for the long term, Share Appreciation Rights are granted, as detailed in item 13.4 of the Company's Reference Form.
+In this way, executives have the possibility of reinvesting their variable compensation in the Company, allocating part or all of it to the exercise of stock options.
+In this case, the Company may grant these executives additional shares, depending on the level of reinvestment of their variable compensation.

-In addition to the compensation described above, the executives of the Company may also receive long-term incentives, evidenced upon granting of options in accordance with the stock option plan of the Company and/or upon granting of shares in accordance with the share-based compensation plan of the Company, both detailed in item 13.4 of the Company's Reference Form.
-Such granting stimulate the connection among the interests of shareholders and managers on the long term, by means of receipt, by managers, with or without consideration, as the case may be, of shares of the Company, which shall have sale restriction or delivery conditioned to the permanence in the Company for a certain period.
+These additional grants encourage the combination of shareholders and managers interests on the long term, by means of receipt, by managers, with or without consideration, as the case may be, of shares of the Company, which shall have sale restriction or delivery conditioned to the permanence in the Company for a certain period.
+The objective is to promote the alignment of executives' interests to generate value for the Company in the long term.